GusWiz/WhichWay/README.md

   - Improve itinerary display to show different activity categories with different colors as well as make it interactable.
   - Improve code base organization by breaking larger files such as createTrip.jsx into smaller pieces organized by responsiblities.

+### **Gustavo**:
+  - Refactor the functions for generating itinerary as there were 3 different implementations of the it.
+  - Add images to the itinerary document after it is generated.
+  - Implement suggestions in the itinerary document like what clothing they should wear based on the weather.
+  - Refactor the createItinerary page into components to improve readibility.

 ## Retrospective

 ## What Went Well or maybe not?